Rahim Moazenzadeh Ardabili: Life

+Family

+His father was Karim Moazemzadeh, his mother was Hanieh Mehrajie, and his brother was Salim Moazenzadeh Ardabili.
+Salim was a renowned reciter of religious eulogies (maddah) and elegies dedicated to the Ahl al-Bayt.
+Their father, Karim, was the first muezzin to recite the adhan on Iranian radio, while their ancestor, Faraj Mo'azzem, is regarded as the oldest known muezzin in Iran.

 Legacy

-Moazenzadeh's adhan, recorded in 1955 while fasting, has been officially registered as an item in Iran's national List of Intangible Cultural Heritage.
-It is the first adhan to be included in the registry, according to Iran's Cultural Heritage Organization.
-It was also added to the UNESCO Memory of the World Register in 2012.
+The grave of Rahim Moazenzadeh Ardabili in Ibn Babawayh Cemetery in Rey, Tehran.
+It is near the tomb of Ibn Babawayh (al-Shaykh al-Saduq), one of the most prominent scholars of Shia Islam.

 "We are Iranians, and our adhan must come from within us.
 Nowadays, there are muezzins who imitate Saudi styles, which is not appropriate—we must be creative ourselves.
 It has been 50 years, and no one has been able to recite an adhan over mine—not even my brother Salim, with his powerful and beautiful voice.
 This is God's will, the same God who says: ‘If you are united in calling upon Me, I will place love for you in the hearts of all.’"